Road trip - Thanjavur & Kumbakonam

 15 Aug 2025

 The day began early, alarms rang at 4 am, and by 4:45 we were on the road.
 The excitement of the trip was quickly tested by the heavy traffic around Hosur and Krishnagiri, which slowed us down.
 To make up for it, we stopped at Murugan Idli, where fluffy podi idlis and a sweet bowl of pongal set the perfect tone for the journey.
 After Krishnagiri, we took a two-lane highway.
 The road was manageable but required constant focus since there were no dividers.
-A tender coconut break and a quick fuel stop later, we drove straight to our stay for the weekend; Indeco Resort, Swamimalai.
+A tender coconut break and a quick fuel stop later, we drove straight to our stay for the weekend.
+Along the way we found temples that looked vibrant in colors with unusual idols like that of animals and policeman etc. We took a stop at one such temple and found that these are temples dedicated to Ayannar diety.
+He is known to patrol and protect villages on white horse in the night.
+These temples are often open air temples on the periphery of the villages away from other temples.
+During festivities animal sacrifice is done at these temples (chicken more commonly now) or terracotta horses are made as offerings.
+Historically it is said that these were local pre-vedic dieties that overtime got merged with Hindu gods and godesses.
+After a brief inspection and curiosity we continued to Indeco Resort, Swamimalai.
 The resort itself was a destination.
 Built by Steve Borgia and his family, it blends a recreated village, a museum, and a resort into one experience, while generating employment for the local community.
 The lunch spread was a hearty mix of local dishes and a few North Indian flavors, after which we gave ourselves a short rest.
 The evening was all about exploration and fun.
 The kids first ran under a strong gush of water from the irrigation pump meant for the fields, and later cooled off in the pool.
 A savory local drink, somewhere between buttermilk and soup, refreshed us before we set out for more activities.
 A bullock cart ride through the property was followed by a guided tour, where stories of the resort’s unique origin came alive.
 We learned how the central reception hall had been relocated from Chennai after losing a case to real-estate developers, and how an underground tunnel was discovered during construction — one that once connected to an old weapons factory, possibly dating back to the Cholas.
 Though now flooded with Cauvery water, peeking into it was like looking into a slice of buried history.
 As night fell, we drove into Kumbakonam for dinner at Mangalambiga, a simple eatery that surprised us with its flavors.
 From rava onion dosa and Adai Aviyal to poori with aloo masala, topped off with an unforgettable filter coffee — it was the perfect end to a long first day.
 The drive from Bangalore to Kumbakonam took about 7.5 to 8 hours in all, and though tiring, it felt rewarding.
 We returned to the resort full, happy, and ready for the adventures of Day Two.

 Highlights